Next-to-leading-logarithmic PanScales showers for Deep Inelastic Scattering and Vector Boson Fusion: Phenomenological results Higgs production in VBF

 We now turn to observables that can only be defined in the presence of a third jet, and therefore are a clean probe of the shower's behaviour.
-In particular, we consider the pseudo-rapidity of the third jet, $\eta_{j_3}$ (Fig.~\ref{fig:exclusive-dist-VBF-eta3}), and the transverse momentum of the third jet $p_{T,j_3}$ (Fig.~\ref{fig:exclusive-dist-VBF}, after applying the VBF cuts).
+In particular, we consider the pseudo-rapidity of the third jet, $\eta_{j_3}$, and the transverse momentum of the third jet $p_{T,j_3}$, as shown in Fig.~\ref{fig:exclusive-dist-VBF-eta3-ptj3}.
 Colour coherence predicts a suppression of radiation in the central rapidity region.
-All the showers considered here indeed show this behaviour, as can be observed in Fig.~\ref{fig:exclusive-dist-VBF-eta3}.
-It can be observed in the high-$p_{T,j_3}$ region of Fig.~\ref{fig:exclusive-dist-VBF} (left), and in Fig.~\ref{fig:exclusive-dist-VBF-eta3} (right, after we apply VBF cuts) that scale variation indeed cannot be used to accurately capture the differences between different showers.
-We can see that Dipole-$k_t$ lies outside the spread of NLL showers for these exclusive observables for most of the shown phase space.
-Differences between Dipole-$k_t$ and the NLL showers are most pronounced in the bulk of the distributions: for $\eta_{j_3}$ the central values differ by $\mathcal{O}(10-15\%)$ for $|\eta_{j_3}|$ around $3$, and by $\mathcal{O}(10\%)$ for $p_{T,j_3}$ in the relatively small transverse-momentum region.
-These normalisation differences are due to the fact that Dipole-$k_t$ shows a higher rate of $3$-jet events than the NLL showers.
-Conversely, for larger values of $p_{T,j_3}$, differences between the NLL showers also start to grow.
-However, since we do not include matching, this hard-emission region is not controlled in our showers, and we leave a further detailed investigation of the differences between the LL and NLL showers for future work.
+All the showers considered here indeed show this behaviour, as can be observed in the top panel of Fig.~\ref{fig:exclusive-dist-VBF-eta3-ptj3}.
+In contrast to the previously-considered inclusive observables, we now see that the difference between using an LL effective running coupling in the shower or an NLL one is minimal.
+Indeed, the scale uncertainty bands are of roughly equal size for the two Dipole-$k_t$ results.
+This is related to the fact that these observables are all dominated by the shower's hardest emission.
+For this emission, the uncertainty stemming from $\mu_F$ variations exceed that of that for $\mu_R$ variations.
+In addition, we note that Dipole-$k_t$ typically lies above the predictions of the NLL showers.
+This can be mostly traced back to a diference in normalisation, as seen by comparing the weights $w$ of the histograms of the NLL showers versus that of Dipole-$k_t$.
+These normalisation differences are due to the fact that Dipole-$k_t$ tends to show a higher rate of $3$-jet events than the other showers.
+This rate is controlled by the hard-emission phase-space region.
+However, since we do not include matching, this region is not controlled in our showers, and we leave a further detailed investigation of the differences between the LL and NLL showers for future work.

+At this stage, we also refrain from performing a comparison with experimental data, for similar reasons: (I) NLO matching is not yet implemented; (II) we have not yet studied the interplay between our showers and non-perturbative effects; (III) we have not yet tuned our showers.
+We thus leave a theory-data comparison for future work.